calaldees/teachingWorkshops/teacherEducation/_sessions.md

 * First teaching position
 * Developing criticality, Tod and Ellis Step 2

 * Pastoral, Gender, LGBTQ, ethnicity and ‘culture’ – othering
 * Ofsted criteria for schools
     * revisiting the Education inspection framework in context of wider curriculum
 * Careers Guidance in the area of computing

-* Managing pressures and time constraints
-* Other theories of education
-* Developing criticality, Tod and Ellis Step 2

 PP Module Launch